strong-type-systems/libregraphicsmeeting/current/2025/program/from_import_to_website_part_2.md

 ---
-labels: [photography, web, Digikam, Wordpress, toolbox]
+labels: [photography, web, Digikam, Wordpress, toolbox, KBZ-Seminar]
 type: workshop
 title: "From the Import to the Website — part\xa02: editing metadata and creating a sophisticated web photo gallery or archive"
 hosts: [Anna]